-Each section is accompanied by a video link.
+Other than the Technical Matters sections, each section is accompanied by a video file, which is either a separate file, or an embedded video.
 Each video contains a classroom lecture of the essential contents of that section; if the student would prefer not to read the section, he or she can receive the same basic content from the video.
-The answers to most of the odd-numbered exercises are contained in Appendix D at the end of the book.
+Each non-technical section ends with exercises.
+The answers to all of the odd-numbered exercises are contained in Appendix C at the end of the book.